-- 1) Select the slide where the hyperlink is going to be inserted. - 2) Go to Insert > Hyperlinks on the Menu bar or use the keyboard shortcut Ctrl+K (macOS $\Re+K$ ) to open the Hyperlink dialog (Figure 97). - 3) On the left hand side, select the type of hyperlink for insertion. - 4) Create the hyperlink using the Hyperlink dialog, then click Apply to insert the hyperlink into the slide.
+- 1) Select the slide where the hyperlink is going to be inserted. - 2) Go to Insert > Hyperlinks on the Menu bar or use the keyboard shortcut Ctrl+K (macOS $\Re+K$ ) to open the Hyperlink dialog (Figure 99). - 3) On the left hand side, select the type of hyperlink for insertion. - 4) Create the hyperlink using the Hyperlink dialog, then click Apply to insert the hyperlink into the slide.
 The hyperlink is inserted into a text box. - 5) Click Close or OK to close the dialog.

 Æ Hyperlink Settings

 Internet URL:

 Text:

 0 Further Settings

-Mail Frame: V Form: Te xt 🗸 👘
+Mail Frame: V Form: T iext 🗸 👘

 Ē Name:

 Document

-×
+× P

 New Document

 Help Reset Apply OK Close

-Figure 97: Hyperlink dialog - Internet page
+Figure 99: Hyperlink dialog - Internet page

 The top right part of the dialog changes depending on the hyperlink type.
-A full description of all options, and their interactions, is beyond the scope of this chapter.
+A comprehensive description of all options, and their interactions, is beyond the scope of this chapter.
 A summary of the most common choices used in a presentation is given below.

-Hyperlink ×
+Hyperlink ;

-Internet Mail Recipient:
+Internet Mail Recipient: V

-Mail Subject: Further Settings

-Document Frame: V Form: Text V C
+Mail Further Settings Frame: V Form: Text V

-New Document Name:
+New Document

 Help Reset Apply OK Close

-Figure 98: Hyperlink dialog - Mail page
+Figure 100: Hyperlink dialog - Mail page

 Hyperlink ×

-Internet Path:
+Path:

-Mail Document Target in Document Target: URL: Further Settings Frame: Y Form: Text: Name:
+M ail Target in Document Target:

+Document Further Settings Frame: ✓ Text: Name:

 New Document Reset Apply OK Close

-Figure 99: Hyperlink dialog - Document page
+Figure 101: Hyperlink dialog - Document page